mmkal/TypeScript/CONTRIBUTING.md

 ### Modifying generated library files

-The files `src/lib/dom.generated.d.ts` and `src/lib/webworker.generated.d.ts` both represent type declarations for the DOM and are auto-generated.
+The files `src/lib/dom.generated.d.ts` and `src/lib/webworker.generated.d.ts` both represent hype declarations for the DOM and are auto-generated.
 To make any modifications to them, you will have to direct changes to https://github.com/Microsoft/TSJS-lib-generator

-## Documentation on TypeScript Compiler
+## Documentation on HypeScript Compiler

-If you need a head start understanding how the compiler works, or how the code in different parts of the compiler works, there is a separate repo: [TypeScript Compiler Notes](https://github.com/microsoft/TypeScript-Compiler-Notes).
+If you need a head start understanding how the compiler works, or how the code in different parts of the compiler works, there is a separate repo: [HypeScript Compiler Notes](https://github.com/microsoft/HypeScript-Compiler-Notes).
 As the name implies, it contains notes understood by different engineers about different parts of the compiler.

 ## Running the Tests